 We plan to continue to leverage our discovery platform to systematically and reproducibly identify kinases that are drivers of diseases in genomically defined patient populations, and craft drug candidates that potently and selectively target these kinases.
 In addition, we plan to expand our discovery platform by building capabilities, supported by external collaborations, for targeted protein degradation of both kinase and non-kinase targets in precision oncology, with the goal of advancing transformative therapies to patients and further broadening the significant productivity of our research engine.
 Beyond the discovery programs described above, we have multiple pre-development candidate programs for undisclosed kinase targets.
-In 2022, we nominated two development candidates from our discovery programs: a KIT exon 13 inhibitor, IDRX-73 (formerly known as BLU-654), and BLU-525.
-We will also be sharing our vision for our expanded discovery platform at our Investor Day on November 1, 2022, in New York City.
+In 2022, we nominated two development candidates from our discovery programs: BLU-525 and IDRX-73, a KIT exon 13 inhibitor, that we licensed to IDRx.

-Under our targeted protein degradation collaboration with Proteovant, we plan to research and advance up to two novel protein degrader programs into development, with the option to expand to two additional programs.
-Under our immunotherapy collaboration with Roche, we are conducting activities for up to two discovery programs, including BLU-852.
+In 2022, we started several degrader research programs, including three internal programs and two programs under our targeted protein degradation collaboration with Proteovant.
+Through the Proteovant collaboration, we plan to research and advance up to two novel protein degrader programs into development, with the option to expand to two additional programs.
 See "-Collaborations and Licenses" Summary below.

-Mast Cell Disorders - wild-type KIT inhibition
+Mast Cell Disorders - Wild-Type KIT Inhibition

 We are pursuing a research program targeting wild-type KIT, which aims to build on our KIT target leadership to design a best-in-class oral precision therapy for prevalent mast cell diseases, including chronic urticaria.
 Wild-type KIT plays a central role in mast cell survival, proliferation and activation.
 In addition, mast cells are the primary effector cells in several allergic-inflammatory diseases, including both inducible and spontaneous chronic urticaria.
 Chronic urticaria is a debilitating inflammatory skin disorder characterized by wheals (hives), and sleep disruption, stress and anxiety due to severe itching are major contributors to disease burden.
 We have identified multiple examples of compounds meeting our target product profile, which includes potent and selective inhibition of wild-type KIT, low potential for drug/drug interactions, and activity that is peripherally restricted.
+In the middle of 2023, we plan to nominate a development candidate targeting wild-type KIT for the treatment of chronic urticaria.